 - Insomnia or sleeping too much – Getting too much or too little sleep is often a sign of depression.

 - Lack of concentration – If you find that you are consistently unable to concentrate, have difficulties remembering things or find it very difficult to make decisions, you may be suffering from depression.

 - Suicidal thoughts and/or actions – If you regularly think about death, plot suicide attempts, or actually engage in a suicide attempt you need to seek help immediately.

-Christmas and New Year’s are expected to be a time for celebration, happiness, and holiday cheer, but many people struggle with the depression this time of year too.
-Holiday depression and winter blues are very real, according to researchers at the National Institutes of Health (NIH).1
+Christmas and New Year’s are expected to be a time for celebration, happiness, and holiday cheer, but many people struggle with depression this time of year too.
+Holiday depression and winter blues are very real, according to researchers at the National Institutes of Health (NIH).5

 The NIH states several different possible causes for the winter blues, including: